 Some barriers to making a career change into software development include questions like; Am I too old to Code?
 Will I suffer from impostor syndrome?
 Have I got enough experience?
 Do I need a computer science degree?
 While these may be barriers to you, generally the answer is no. Sure, we can all experience impostor syndrome occasionally, but it can be overcome.
 No one’s too old to code, and these days, a computer science degree is no longer required by most organisations.

 In our minds, it can be difficult to muster the courage to change from one career to another.
 Reskilling itself can feel like another obstacle that stands in our way, but learning new things is generally a great thing to do.
 Some of us might even consider a career change as a way of running away from our problems, but you have to ask yourself, will a change of roles make your life better?
 If you’ve weighed up your options and you’ve come to the conclusion that a change will improve your life, then it’s time to make that change.

 Why software development?

 Thousands of students learn to code through Code Institute’s programme, and many of them were once in the same boat.
 They wanted a career change to make their lives better.
 The good news is, it’s worked out for them.
 ICT staff are in huge demand, not just in the tech industry.

-Because of restrictions and various lockdowns throughout 2020, the world grew a hyper dependency on technology.
-As a result of that, the demand for developers has increased.
+Because of restrictions and various lockdowns throughout 2020 and 2021, the world grew a hyper dependency on technology.
+As a result, the demand for developers has increased.
 The World Economic Forum reckon that technology will displace as many as 85 million jobs.
 That’s a stark projection, but the good news comes in the next line.
 The WEF predicts that in place of these 85 million roles will come 97 million jobs with a higher-tech focus.
 On the WEF list of in-demand roles firmly lies software development.

 Right kind of experience